Present Use Value Forms:

-Please allow two (2) business days for processing of the AV-6 and AV-7
+Please allow two to three (2-3) business days for processing of the AV-6 and AV-7

 The NC Legislature enacted a program entitled "Land Use Program" which allows for reduced tax values for individually owned property involved in agricultural, horticultural or forestry management.
 Basic eligibility requirements for each are: